This post may include affiliate links.

 Strawberries grow well in containers, since their roots are fairly shallow.
 Remember that container plants need to be watered and fertilized more often than plants grown in the ground.
 Be sure your container has drainage holes so the roots don’t rot.

 Lots of folks recommend using mulch or straw around your strawberry plants.
 Mulch is great in the garden, because it helps prevent weeds and keep moisture in the soil.
 However, I’ve found that natural mulch ends up being a hiding place for earwigs, snails, and slugs.
-Professional strawberry farms use plastic sheeting on the soil, but I’d rather not use plastic in my home garden.
-I make up for the lack of mulch by monitoring the moisture levels in the soil.

 As the strawberries get established they’ll send out runners, or stolons.
-Runners are a long stem that leads from the main strawberry plant (the “mother”) to a new area of the garden.
+Runners (strawberry “babies”) are a long stem that leads from the main strawberry plant (the “mother”) to a new area of the garden.
 A new strawberry plant will develop at the end of the runner, and once it gets established the stem linking the two plants will die.

 Hold on a minute now…I know what you’re thinking: “Hot diggity, I’ll just let the plants go crazy and send out a million runners.
 We’ll be overrun with strawberries in no time!”

-It sounds like a good idea but those runners will weaken the main plant.
+It sounds like a good idea but those babies runners will weaken the main plant.
 (Moms, you know what I’m talking about.)
 For the first year, pinch off any runners and remove them.
 Just keep the main plant.

 Pests, Diseases, & Companion Plants